Owen Sound: Geography and climate

 Owen Sound experiences a humid continental climate (Köppen climate classification Dfb) that is moderated by Lake Huron.
 Winters are cold and very snowy, while summers are warm and humid, but cooled by the lake waters (Georgian Bay and Lake Huron on either side) more than most other areas of southwestern Ontario.
 Precipitation is moderately high, as Owen Sound is in the direct line of the Great Lakes snowbelt, with an annual average precipitation of 1100 mm.
 Summer thunderstorms are a common occurrence.

-The highest temperature ever recorded in Owen Sound was 40.0 C on 3 July 1911.
-The coldest temperature ever recorded was -36.7 C on 6 February 1895.
+The highest temperature ever recorded in Owen Sound was 40.0 C on July 3, 1911.
+The coldest temperature ever recorded was -36.7 C on February 6, 1895.

+The Sydenham River is a waterway that connects to Owen Sound Bay and was formed from a pre-glacial river cutting into the limestone of the Niagara Escarpment.

 Culture and events

 The City of Owen Sound was a 2004 Cultural Capital of Canada and is home to a number of cultural events and facilities.
 It is home to the Summerfolk Music and Crafts Festival, held every August, and the Festival of Northern Lights, a large Christmas lights festival with many displays along the Sydenham River, downtown, and in Harrison Park, held from November until January every winter, as well as A Novel Marathon, a special event fund raiser for the Adult Literacy Program of the Owen Sound and North Grey Union Public Library.

 In 2007, Owen Sound celebrated its 150th year since incorporation, with special events throughout the year highlighted by the 10-day Homecoming 2007 celebrations July 27 to August 5.

 Theatrically, the city's 400-seat Roxy Theatre, owned and operated by the Owen Sound Little Theatre, is used for the city's professional live theatre performances, as well as some concerts.
 The Youth Theatre Coalition is also prevalent in the area.
 It is a youth theatre company run entirely by youth and for youth.
 The organization presents musical, theatrical, and concert type performances throughout the year.

 The city is also home to a good number of museums and cultural attractions, including: